 Why Play Therapy?

-Play Therapy allows children, and individuals of any age to engage in enjoyable, creative interaction without expectation that they intentionally focus on "the problem at hand".
+Play Therapy rather than simply playing in therapy allows children, and individuals of any age to engage in enjoyable, creative interaction without expectation that they intentionally focus on "the problem at hand".
 While engaging in play, individuals problem solve, plan, take turns, wait and practice countless other skills that enhance communication, build relationships and express emotions that otherwise may be uncomfortable or impossible to communicate verbally.
 Having a hard time with something?
 Let's play!

 Yes!
-Young children, as young as age three to four years old can independently engage in and take advantage of individual therapy.
+Young children, as young as age three to four years old can independently engage in and take advantage of individual therapy; and they love engaging in this environment with their caregivers.
 I have always stated that any good therapist working with children will actively engage parents and caregivers and I require this.
-Children aged three years old and older along with their parents can improve frustration tolerance, improve self regulation strategies and enhance relational skills towards building positive bonding experiences.
+Children aged three years old and older along with their parents can improve frustration tolerance, improve co- and self regulation strategies and enhance relational skills towards building positive bonding experiences.
+Observing my youngest participants witness their caregivers is magical, and supporting caregivers witness and observe while engaging growing skills is equally so.
+In our rush and move world, we may not always have an opportunity to allow the grace and space necessary for our youngest and spunkiest of children.
+I can't wait to share more about this with you.

 Why Adlerian Theory and Adlerian Play Therapy?